73 Notable alumni of

 -

-Derrick Edward Summers is a former American football defensive lineman.
+Derrick Edward Summers is an American former professional football defensive lineman.
 He played as a defensive end for the University of Toledo.

 -